-Coronavirus: Latest updates on Coronavirus crisis around the world
+Coronavirus: Latest updates on coronavirus crisis around the world

 Coronavirus infections show signs of receding in China with 38 new fatalities, taking total number of casualties to 2,981, say Chinese officials.
 7.40 a.m.

-Singapore minister warns of spikes in novel Coronavirus cases in his country with two two new cases of the fast spreading disease.
-PTI SAR MIN VJ VJ.
+Singapore minister warns of spikes in novel coronavirus cases in his country with two new cases of the fast spreading disease..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)